LMU uses a standard formula to determine your financial need. The elements of this formula are explained below.

 Expected Family Contribution (EFC)

 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
-LMU is not able to meet 100% of every student's need.
+LMU is not able to meet 100% of every student's financial need.

 Once your financial need is determined, LMU awards federal, state, institutional aid, loans, and work programs based on general eligibility criteria.